 Are You Ready to Order?

 In most restaurants, the server will greet you and take your drink order.
 Once he or she brings back the drink order he or she will ask if you are ready to order.
 If you are unsure, politely say you need a few minutes.
 The server will then check back with you in a few minutes and ask you again.

 One of the most annoying things is when a customer says they are ready to order but still really aren't sure yet.
 It is one thing to ask the server a few questions about the dishes on the menu because that is one of the things they are there for.
 However, do not take too long to decide, holding your server up at the table.
 Why?
 It's simple really.
 Remember, again, you are not the server's only customers and it is unfair not only to the server but the other customers as well to try to stall or monopolize his or her time.

 Again, if you decide that you are not actually ready then politely inform your server of that.
 Take your time but not too much time.
 After all, the table means income for the server and the longer you stay the less money the server has to pay his or her bills.
 Plus, there may be other customers waiting to be seated so be courteous and don't stay for hours on in.

 Complaining About the Food

 There is something you need to realize.
-Your server doesn't cook or prepared the food.
+Your server doesn't cook or prepare the food.
 If there is something wrong with your food, be polite about your concerns.
 Also, do not expect your complaint to be believable if you have already eaten half of your meal.
 For example, let's say you order a steak that is supposed to be well-done but instead you received a steak that was medium-rare.
-You have had your food for awhile now.
+You have had your food for a while now.
 In fact, you have eaten half the steak.
 This is not the time to complain about the steak.
-Obviously it wasn't too bad since you have already eaten most of it.
+Obviously, it wasn't too bad since you have already eaten most of it.
 Servers know that 8 times out of 10 you are just complaining to try to get a free meal or extra food.
 Besides, this is ill-mannered and very crass behavior.